reyanshafi/worksmentor-assignment/irctc-redesign/README.md

 ---

 ## 4. Navigation & Branding (Header/Footer)
-- **Branding**: The original header lacked a modern identity.
-We added a **Premium Glassmorphism Logo** with "NextGen 2.0" branding to establish a new creative direction.
 - **Header Structure**: Cleaned up the navigation links to remove ambiguity.
 The header is now sticky, ensuring the "Contact" and "Services" links are always within reach.
 - **Professional Footer**: Replaced the old-school copyright bar with a massive, multi-column utility footer that credits the redesign and provides better site discoverability.